DispatchCode/x64-Instruction-Decoder/README.md

 ```

-We can write a sample code that uses MCA to read and print the instructions.
+We can write a sample code that uses x64ID to read and print the instructions.

 ```C
 int offset = 0x4bc;